-At least three (3) business days prior to a scheduled initial case management conference, post-discovery status conference, or settlement conference, each party shall submit to Judge Colville's chambers a confidential position statement.
-The statements should be faxed to (412) 208-7309.
-The position statements will not be filed or disclosed to opposing counsel.
-The confidential position statement shall not exceed three (3) pages, and shall include the following:
+At least five (5) business days prior to a scheduled initial case management conference and/or post-discovery status conference, the parties shall file on the docket a joint pre-conference statement.
+The pre-conference statement shall not exceed three (3) pages, and shall include the following:

 - a.
 A brief statement of the facts of the case; - b.
-A brief statement of the claims and defenses, including a forthright evaluation of the parties' likelihood of prevailing on the claims and defenses, and a description of the major issues in dispute; - c.
-An estimate of the cost and time to be expended for trial; - d.
-The relief sought; and - e.
-The party's position on settlement, including present demands and offers and history of past settlement discussions, offers, and demands.
+A brief statement of the claims and defenses; - c.
+A brief statement respecting the status of the exchange of pertinent documentation and/or discovery; - d.
+An estimate of the cost and time to be expended for trial; and - e.
+The relief sought.